 Where the patient’s disease relapses in the pelvis after radiotherapy, there is a potential for cure by radical surgery such as the Wertheim hysterectomy.
 However, the complication rates following such surgery carried out after radiotherapy are greater and include fistulae (canals) between the vaginal and rectum on occasion.
 That is not to say that the risk is not worth the taking as it may be the only chance of cure, but simply that greater thought must go into the decision by both the doctor and the patient.

-Conversely, the patient who relapses after surgery in the pelvis could theoretically be ‘salvaged’ by pelvic radiotherapy but once again the chances of complications must be weighed up; for example, the chance of leg swelling is greater in this situation.
+The patient who relapses after surgery in the pelvis could theoretically be ‘salvaged’ by pelvic radiotherapy but once again the chances of complications must be weighed up; for example, the chance of leg swelling is greater in this situation.

 For the patient who relapses after radical therapy with metastatic relapse outside the pelvis, then chemotherapy is the only logical therapy that can prolong life, as it is the only therapy that goes all around the body (surgery and radiotherapy are aimed at the pelvis only).